raghavian/AI-in-Healthcare/README.md

 * For datasets where there were no official websites or publications, sample data was downloaded and checked manually.

 * When a dataset contained images of varying resolutions, then the average resolution per axis was used.

+* For data with multiple channels or sequences, they were populated along the z-axis for ease.

 ### Data sources